blairfix/read_ngram/README.md

 # read_ngram

 `read_ngram` provides R functions for parsing data from the [Google ngram 2020 corpus](http://storage.googleapis.com/books/ngrams/books/datasetsv3.html).
-To use it, first download the gzip files from the Google repository. `read_ngram` provides two functions for parsing this data efficiently:
+To use it, first download the Ngram files from the Google repository. `read_ngram` provides two functions for parsing this data efficiently:

 * `get_ngrams()`
 * `get_data()`